Advancement on the Docket (AOD)

 - If you would like to have a hearing before a VLJ, consider requesting a video hearing.
 Please keep in mind that a Board hearing is entirely optional and is not necessary for the Board to decide your appeal.
 Hearings often increase wait time for a Board decision.
 To save wait time, instead of requesting a hearing, you may write down what you would say at a hearing and submit it directly to the Board.
 The VLJ assigned to your case will carefully review and consider any statements you submit before deciding the appeal.

 - Once the Board issues a decision (including a remand), we no longer have the authority to act on the appeal.
 Please review "Your Rights to Appeal Our Decision" included with your Board decision.
-You may also contact the Appeals Management Office (AMO) via email or phone at 1-800-827-1000, your local RO or your representative (if you have one to advocate on your behalf).
+You may also contact the Office of Administrative Review (OAR) via email or phone at 1-800-827-1000, your local RO or your representative (if you have one to advocate on your behalf).
 If your residence is in a foreign country, contact the VBA Foreign Service Program.

 Other Points of Contact